Which Is The Most Energy-Efficient Space Heater? Six Reviews & Some Tips

 The advantage here is clear: they are extremely energy efficient.
 You can run two Amaze-Heater wall panels at once and use less energy than a 1500 Watt heater on full blast.

 As for safety, these heaters have no exposed elements, so they're child-safe and very durable.
 With no fan, they don't kick up dust, so they're hypoallergenic.

 The idea here is to use consistent convection to maintain a uniform room temperature.
 They take a long time to heat up, but you'll notice a difference in your heating bill over time.

 A few notes: if you do have a larger room to heat, you'll want to pick up several (perhaps a 600 and a 400).
 If you don't want to be constantly plugging and unplugging, you can pick up a programmable thermostat outlet for your heaters to click them on at a set time.

-All in all the Cozy-Heater is on of the most energy-efficient space heaters that I've come across, and worth your time to investigate.
+All in all the Amaze-Heater is on of the most energy-efficient space heaters that I've come across, and worth your time to investigate.